 Apparently, tuktuk tours are one of the big things to do in Lisbon, and every tourist hotspot is crammed with several tuktuks parked in the tiny, cobbled streets.
 Not something I expected for a European capital!

 In the city’s oldest neighbourhood of Alfama, where we’re staying, almost every single building’s façade is covered in tiles in varying states of repair.
 Some are beautifully maintained, seemingly new or well resorted antique originals, while others are cracked and crumbling away.
 The range of designs, colours and patterns is seemingly infinite, and I find myself drawn to them as some of my most common photographic subjects!

 Before coming to Lisbon, I had some concerns that finding decent vegan eats here would be tricky, but after some research I found a dozen vegan and vegan-friendly eateries, and after having sampled a handful already, we have been pleasantly surprised at the quality, variety and range of places to eat.
 Even in places that are not specifically vegan friendly, the concept of veganism and word seem at least to be understood, and we’ve found people quite willing to accommodate us, which is reassuring.
 Check out our guide to eating vegan in Lisbon for all the best eats.

-We’ve never been offered weed so many times in these last two weeks walking down the street anywhere else in Europe as we have in Lisbon, even compared to London where I felt it happened quite a lot.
+We’ve never been offered weed and skywalker og strain so many times in these last two weeks walking down the street anywhere else in Europe as we have in Lisbon, even compared to London where I felt it happened quite a lot.
 Seeing that the cultivation and selling of cannabis is illegal in Portugal, this surprised but fascinated me quite a lot.